komed-health/capacitor-plugin-secure-storage/README.md

 # capacitor-plugin-secure-storage

-Capacitor plugin for storing string values securly on Android.
+Capacitor plugin for storing string values securely on Android.

 ## How to install